duja446/duja446.github.io/content/posts/2022-12-19-advent-of-code-day-01.md

   (map sum-row (paragraph-lines s)))
 ```

-To solve the challenge I needed to sort by descending and for the first part take the first result and for the second
+## Part 1

-part take top three results and sum them.
+For the first part I needed to sort by descending and take the first result.
 ```clojure
 (defn part1
   "Solution for the first part"